zulip/zulip/docs/roadmap.md

 released as free and open source software by Dropbox.
 That attention has come with a lot of active development work from members of the Zulip community.
-From when Zulip was released as open source in late September 2015 through today (mid-April, 2016), over 300 pull requests have been submitted to the various Zulip repositories (and over 250 have been merged!), the vast majority of which are submitted by Zulip's users around the world (as opposed to the small core team that reviews and merges the pull requests).
+From when Zulip was released as open source in late September 2015 through today (early November, 2016), over 1000 pull requests have been submitted to the various Zulip repositories (and nearly 1000 have been merged!), the vast majority of which are submitted by Zulip's users around the world (as opposed to the small core team that reviews and merges the pull requests).

 In any project, there can be a lot of value in periodically putting together a roadmap detailing the major areas where the project is